Penn State cracking down on ticket brokers - NewsBreak

 The letter says account holders who are labeled as brokers would have the accounts deleted, and while it would honor current season tickets, any pending sales would be refunded.

-A university spokesperson didn’t say how many accounts were affected, but a StateCollege.com report says about 460 accounts were flagged.
+A university spokesperson says about 1-percent of ticket holders were flagged, a StateCollege.com report says that is about 460 accounts.

 Comments / 0